fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

-To add any of the above files in your project, drag and drop the file in `App_Code` folder inside your project.
+To add FusionCharts ASP.NET wrapper in your project:

+Drag and drop the class (C#/VB) file from `asp.net-cs/fusioncharts-wrapper-source` (for C#) or `asp.net-vb/fusioncharts-wrapper-source` (for VB) to `App_Code` folder inside your project.

+OR

-> You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#.
-FusionCharts.dll is present in `asp-net-wrapper/Bin` folder or `vb-net-wrapper-master/DLLFile`.
+You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#. `FusionCharts.dll` is present in `asp.net-cs/fusioncharts-wrapper-assembly` folder or `asp.net-vb/fusioncharts-wrapper-assembly`.

-This completes the installation of FusionCharts in your application.
-To see how to create a chart, click [here]({% site.baseurl %}/getting-started/aspnet/your-first-chart-using-aspnet#create-your-first-map-10 '@@open-newtab').

 ## Themes